-- 2.5.2 If, in a case of continuing appointment, the candidate's department is not large enough to form an appropriate group of at least seven members, such a group will be constituted by the Provost after consultation with the Director and the candidate.
+2.5.2 If, in a case of continuing appointment, the candidate's department is not large enough to form an appropriate group of at least seven members, such a group will be constituted by the Provost after consultation with the Director and the candidate.
 If, in a case of promotion, the appropriate group believes it is too few in number to present an effective file, an enlarged group will be constituted by the Provost after consultation with the Director, the original appropriate group, and the candidate.
-When such cases originate in the Health Sciences Library, the Vice President for Health Sciences, rather than the Provost, will be involved. - 2.5.3 The appropriate faculty group, in advance of making its recommendation, shall have ready access to the completed file and to a copy of these Procedures.
-The file shall carry on its face the names of all those faculty eligible to consult it, with space provided for their signatures.
-Each eligible faculty member consulting the file shall sign the cover sheet to indicate that his or her examination of the file has been completed.
+When such cases originate in the Health Sciences Library, the Vice President for Health Sciences, rather than the Provost, will be involved.

-Comment [JCA15]: According to footnote 2, this ought to refer to an internal subdivision of University Libraries (since 2.5.2 isn't included in the list of sections where the term means "main campus libraries [UL] as a whole).
+Comment [JCA15]: According to footnote 2, this ought to refer to an internal subdivision of University Libraries (since 2.5.2 isn't included in the list of sections where the term means "main campus libraries (UL) as a whole).
 Clarification needed.